 I met you at a bus stop once, will you spend hours reading my book and then giving me detailed feedback?

 No. Sorry.
 I do not have the time to undertake this kind of work.
 If, however, you have attended a course I tutored or been at any time a student of mine, then I will try to continue being useful to you until the day and hour of my death.
 Or yours.
 After death I will be less proactive.

-No. Unless I'm amazingly unbusy this won't happen, either.
-I'd love to be more help, but I have no time to do so.
+No. Unless I’m amazingly unbusy this won’t happen, either.
+I’d love to be more help, but I have no time to do so.
 Reading your book would cause me to miss out on seeing my pals, sleeping and taking nourishment.
 It would also stop me getting on with my own writing.
-Well done for knowing what an encomium is - you must be proper publisher.
-And therefore you'll be worried about your job.
+Well done for knowing what an encomium is, though – you must be a proper publisher.
+And therefore you’ll be worried about the state of UK publishing.
 Sorry.

 D’you know, I just expect it – I really do.
 On you go, knock yourself out.
 If you don’t feel bad about it already then there’s nothing I can do to make you.

 No, some of my best friends are journalists.
 Well, two of my best friends are journalists and I chat to some of the rest of them.
 And they are currently working under insane amounts of pressure from all sides.
 They are a fine thing and let me know what’s going on where I am not and are an essential element in any healthy democracy.
 I just loathe bad and lazy journalism – which undermines democracy, misinforms me and helped take my country into an illegal war rather recently.